A SMALL PRODUCTION HOUSE

 Petite Productions specializes in educational documentaries and short promos for your business, organization, book, film or event.

 Petite Productions is a small production house specializing in documentaries and promotional videos.
 All productions capitalize on small production equipment and low energy use.
-Past productions include Taking Flight: Learning at The Logan School which won a 2016 Indie Fest Award of Recognition, Termespheres: Total Worlds, winner of the 2003 da Vinci Film Festival Spirit Award and 2005 da Vinci "Best of Best", In the Child's Garden: the Educational Legacy of Frances & David Hawkins, The Tale of Two Children, Earning the Right, Minds on Foxfire, and pro bono reunion videos done for the directors’ former school classmates (proceeds are donated to students in arts or media at Brush High School).
+Past productions include Taking Flight: Learning at The Logan School which won a 2016 Indie Fest Award of Recognition and the Platinum Award from Colorado International Film Festival, Termespheres: Total Worlds, winner of the 2003 da Vinci Film Festival Spirit Award and 2005 da Vinci "Best of Best", In the Child's Garden: the Educational Legacy of Frances & David Hawkins, The Tale of Two Children, Earning the Right, Minds on Foxfire, and pro bono reunion videos done for the directors’ former school classmates (proceeds are donated to students in arts or media at Brush High School).

 Contact us to inquire about details.